what's a bi level house

 Bi-level homes stand out for their distinctive architectural design.
 They typically feature two levels, each partially above ground.
 This unique layout creates a spacious feel without the need for extensive foundations.

 One notable aspect is the split entryway.
 Upon entering, you can either ascend to the upper level or descend to the lower level.
-This design maximizes space and enhances flow throughout the home.
+This design maximizes space and enhances flow throughout the modern home.

 Large windows are another hallmark of bi-level houses.
 These allow natural light to flood both levels, creating an airy ambiance many homeowners cherish.